Sutter Health Park: History

-The $46.5 million stadium was built in eight-and-a-half months, but extended periods of bad weather forced the River Cats on a season-opening one month-long road trip, as completion was delayed 45 days.
-The completion time however was estimated to be about two years.
-The home opener was played on May 15, 2000.
+Minor league baseball was previously played in Sacramento at Edmonds Field (1910–60) and Hughes Stadium (1974–76), both hosting the Solons.
+With ground broken in October 1999, the new $46.5 million stadium was estimated to take about two years to build, but ended up being finished in less than nine months.
+However, the finishing-out of the stadium was delayed about forty-five days by extended periods of bad weather in the spring of 2000, overlapping the beginning of the 2000 season and forcing the River Cats to play a season-opening month-long road trip.
+The River Cats' home opener was played on May 15, 2000.

 The stadium is one of the few professional sports facilities in the nation built without a public sector contribution.
 Although constructed using bonds financed by the River City Stadium Financing Authority, bond payments are paid from ticket, concession, advertising, and other revenues, not taxes.
-Because the $46.5 million project cost was too large for the host city to finance, Christopher Cabaldon, in his first term as Mayor of West Sacramento, recruited Sacramento County and Yolo County to join his city in a joint-powers agency which became the stadium financing authority.
-Because of the success of the stadium, its private revenue sources have been more than sufficient to repay the construction bonds and build a bond reserve.
+Because the $46.5 million project cost was too large for the host city to finance, Christopher Cabaldon, in his first term as mayor of West Sacramento, recruited Sacramento County and Yolo County to join his city in a joint-powers agency which became the stadium financing authority.

-The stadium has 10,624 permanent seats and grass berms in both right and left field for a total capacity of 14,014.
-Its original capacity was 14,611 and was decreased to 14,414 in 2005 with the addition of a party deck.
-It further decreased in 2010 with the opening of the Diamond Club behind home plate.
+The stadium has 10,624 permanent seats and grass berms in both right and left fields for a total capacity of 14,014.
+Its original capacity was 14,611, but was decreased to 14,414 in 2005 with the addition of a party deck, and further decreased in 2010 with the opening of the Diamond Club behind home plate.
 The stadium has 2,798 club seats and 750 seats in 36 suites.

-The naming rights for the facility were sold to Raley's, a regional chain of supermarkets which is also based in West Sacramento, for $15 million over 20 years.
-The stadium was not designed with expansion in mind; therefore, if a major league ballclub ever moved to Sacramento there would be significant work required.
+The initial naming rights for the facility were sold to Raley's, a regional chain of supermarkets based in West Sacramento, for $15 million over 20 years.

 The ballpark hosted the 2005 Triple-A All-Star Game in which the Pacific Coast League All-Stars defeated the International League All-Stars, 11–5.

 There was discussion of the Sacramento Mountain Lions, an American football team in the United Football League, using the field during the 2012 season.
 A final agreement to this effect was announced on August 6, 2012.
 The UFL, including the Mountain Lions, abruptly shut down operations in the middle of the 2012 season.

 On July 18, 2013, Raley Field hosted a soccer match, a friendly featuring Mexican side Dorados de Sinaloa and Premier League side Norwich City F.C.
 The game finished 3–0 to Norwich, with goals from Luciano Becchio, Anthony Pilkington and Josh Murphy.
 The match's attendance was 14,014.

 As part of the Golden State Hockey Rush, Raley Field hosted a minor league hockey game between the Stockton Heat and the Bakersfield Condors of the American Hockey League on December 18, 2015.

-The ballpark was renamed Sutter Health Park before the 2020 season as part of a naming rights agreement with Sacramento-based Sutter Health.
+The ballpark was renamed Sutter Health Park after the 2019 season as part of a naming rights agreement with Sacramento-based Sutter Health.